slackalaxy/sboutils/README.md

 [ ] pstoedit
 [ ] scour
 ```
-Let's display the full list of **inkscape** dependencies by `sboask dep inkscape`, which outputs a simple list, recursively:
+Let's display the full list of **inkscape** dependencies by `dep`, which outputs a simple list, recursively:
 ```
 bash-5.1$ sboask dep inkscape
 --- dependencies: ([i] installed, [ ] not installed)